BuildingSync/schema/proposals/2018/Harmonize_PremisesAffected_and_LinkedPremises.md

 ## Implementation

+This proposal is:
-This proposal is to harmonize the definition of the `PremisesAffected` element with that of the `LinkedPremises` element.
+1. To remove the `PremisesAffected` element and to replace its use with that of the `LinkedPremises` element.
+2. To remove the `MeasureCoverage` element and to replace its use with that of the `FloorAreas` element.

 For example:

 ```xml
 <Measure>